haskell/security-advisories/guides/github.md

 not reviewed.

 Ideally, the self-hosted runners should be ephemeral.
-Destroy them as soon as the CI run finishes.
+Destroy them as soon as the CI run finishes (see [Github documentation for scripting this][ephemeral-runner]).
 If caching between jobs is required, periodically recycle all runners (e.g., destroy them every week).

 Do not allow writing to the repository from the workflow actions if using self-hosted runners.
 A compromise of the runner can result in compromise of